pbreton/build-scripts/README.md

 build-scripts
 =============

-Various scripts to build various packages not natively available in my preferred platform.
+Various scripts to build various packages not natively available on my preferred platform (Ubuntu server).

 May server some purpose or not!